FaithL3S5/Project-Revolt/README.md

 All Code Script that i code for Gameloft game competition

-#still contain some bug and some fitur not complete
+#still contain some bug and some fitur still not complete